-The gorge of the Xanas is considered as the "mini Cares".
-A route of much lesser route than the queen path of the Asturian landscape but which equals its proportions in beauty and spectacularity.
+The Xanas Gorge is considered the "mini Cares".
+A route of much lesser route than the queen of the Asturian landscape but which equals its proportions in beauty and spectacularity.

 This little brother of the famous Garganta del Cares is for many hiking enthusiasts an even more beautiful route, far from the mass of the first, with a richer variety of ecosystems and also more suitable for all ages; no matter too much the physical condition of the hiker.